ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Required Files for a PyAnsys Project
 ====================================

-The fundamental PyAnsys Library structure is composed by the following files and
+The fundamental PyAnsys library structure contains the following files and
 directories:

 .. code:: bash